HM Land Registry: Purpose

-HM Land Registry registers the ownership of property, as well as noting other interests in registered land.
-It is one of the largest property databases in Europe.
-At the peak of the property boom in 2007, £1 million worth of property was processed every minute in England and Wales.
+HM Land Registry registers the ownership of property, as well as noting other interests in registered land, in England and Wales, with this property valued at £9 trillion.
+The organisation receives 17,000 requests a day to change information on the register, maintains 13 datasets and manages 215,000 requests daily, about the information on the register.

 Like land registration organisations in other countries, HM Land Registry guarantees title to registered estates and interests in land.
 It records the ownership rights of freehold properties, and leasehold properties where the lease has been granted for a term exceeding seven years.

-The definition of land can include the buildings situated upon the land, particularly where parts of buildings at different levels (such as flats) are in different ownership.
-It is also possible to register the ownership of the mines and minerals which lie within the ground, as well as airspace above property where this is in separate ownership.

-Until April 2020, HM Land Registry operated as an executive agency of the UK Government and, as a trading fund, received no direct government funding, instead being required to ensure that its fee income covered all expenditure.
+Until April 2020, HM Land Registry operated as an executive agency of the UK Government and, as a trading fund, received no direct government funding, instead ensuring that its fee income covered all expenditure.
 In April 2020, HM Land Registry's trading fund status was revoked - since then it has received a budget from HM Treasury, like most other government departments.
 The funding that the Land Registry receives is offset by the fees charged under the Land Registration Fee Order 2021.
 It provides online access to its database of titles (ownership and charges or interests by other parties) and most plans (maps).
 Customers need to pay a fee to access some information.

 Property owners whose property is not registered can make voluntary applications for registration.
 As of March 2024, there were more than 26.7 million registered titles representing 89% of the freehold land mass of England and Wales.
-Registration of land under the Land Registration Act 2002 affords property owners some protection against squatters as well as avoiding the need to produce old documents each time a property changes hands.
+Registration of land under the Land Registration Act 2002 affords property owners some protection against squatters.